Is MurmurHash overkill?

 Anybody positively adverse to changing it?
 If so I won't bother.
 Otherwise I might take a crack at it.

-#3 Updated by Yusuke Endoh about 3 years ago
+#3 Updated by Yusuke Endoh over 3 years ago

 - Status changed from Assigned to Feedback

 Simpler hash functions may be appropriate for hash tables, esp. small

 Please make it quantitative when talking about performance.

 Please show a benchmark first.

 How slow is MurmurHash?
 How fast will st.c be if the algoritm

 And how much the drawback?
 That is, how many collision will